 He was Azul Mamani indeed, but not the Azul Mamani I’d met earlier that day.
 Though he’d curled himself up on a ball, his legs held up before him like a barrier, his shoulders shaking in silence, it was clear he looked half his real age.

-A memory for him too, then.
-But unlike me, he couldn’t tell this was only a memory.
-He didn’t even know there was a way out.
+A memory, but unlike me, he couldn’t tell this was only a memory.
+He didn’t even know it could be ended.

 If I thought it was even remotely a good idea, I would’ve liked to look the same age as he did, and go sit next to him.
 Maybe he’d like having someone to talk to.
 It could be a way of making friends, I supposed.